 The Building Utilities Mechanic courses begin fall and spring semesters.
 Professional core courses are not offered summer semesters; however, some of the general education requirements may be offered during the summer.

-Building Utilities Mechanic graduates usually start at entry level positions in various maintenance operation areas in medical clinics, hospitals, waste to energy plants, power plants, hotels, educational, manufacturing, processing and industrial facilities.
-Graduates of the BUM program may also be employed as service technicians in the heating/ventilation/air conditioning (H.V.A.C) field, building trades, and some are self-employed in the H.V.A.C. field.
+Building Utilities Mechanic graduates usually start in various entry-level maintenance operation positions in medical clinics, hospitals, waste to energy plants, power plants, hotels, education, manufacturing, processing and industrial facilities.
+Graduates of the BUM program may also be employed as service technicians in the Plumbing, Electrical, Heating/Ventilation/Air conditioning (H.V.A.C) fields, building trades, and some are self-employed in the Service field.

 Gainful Employment Programs

 Most Graduates have multiple job opportunities and offers.